Boston Open DanceSport Board Members and Organizing committee:

 5. Routine must be at least 3 minutes long but no more than 5 minutes, including entering and exiting the dance floor.
 Routine may include changes in rhythm, but such changes are not mandatory.
 Routine must include at least (2) changes in formation.

 There is no distinction of levels in regards to proficiency, type of performance, choice of dance and/or age.
 The Show dance category allows the incorporation of lifts.
 Length of the dance - no more then 4 minutes.

-This competition will include single dances division and multi-dance division for the same-sex and reverse role couples with events for Pro-Am couples.
+This competition will include single dances division and multi-dance divisions for the same-sex and reverse role couples with events for Pro-Am couples.
 The multi-dance events will start with the traditional Grading round.
 Same-sex couples, Reverse role couples and Pro-Am couples will compete separately.
 There are no restrictions for the participating couples.
 It is open to the world event and we are inviting same-sex couples from around the Globe.